UX Designer & Web Developer

 The Quick Goods

 I’ve worked on projects across many industries.
 From freelance to professional role at startups, and established companies.
 Projects with systems on Shopify to SharePoint, LAMPS to MEANS, MailChimp to Marketo.
-I’ve engineered solutions to a wide range of clients.
+Industries from education to cannabis.
+I’ve designed solutions to a wide range of clients.

 My skills include

 - Web and product design & development

 Let me get down to business to define design.
 I ask if you want a designer, or do you want a “designer”?
 That statement alone infers the multitude of definitions that can be applied to design.
 Narrowing the definition of design for my own work, I will use design in computer technologies.

 Surely my design philosophy should be fleshed out in much more detail.
 First, design is contingent on the level and field of design you allow a designer to function on.
 Imagine in your mind’s eye an elevator.
 Each floor on the design growth elevator represents a different aspect.
 As the designer(s), the element of creation is in prime focus.
 The accession up the building functions as new perspectives.

 Design by default is Utilitarian.
 You stop constructing something what you are left with is the design.
 Design is dictated by the tools and construction method used.
 No designer required.

 Design as a means of styling or decoration.
 Pretty design.
 Aesthetically pleasing design.
 Many individuals first presume that pretty and professional are the same thing.
 They cannot fashion a brand or business identity.
 They cannot develop a user interface, simply beautify an interface.

 Design as a process.
 This is where a designer can tell you about a methodology and technique.
 Personas and scenarios drive design decisions, not artistic whim.
 At this level you have the visual merchandising design.
 A mechanism is reached that allows for the abstract to become thickened concrete.
 A voice is achieved that resonates with confidence and clarity that simply says “it is effective”.